 How to Avoid Overweight-related Cancer?

 We acknowledge that some cases of overweight patients or even people suffering from obesity are genetically induced or caused by medicines and other medical conditions such as hormonal problems.
-Still, it is always better to ask your doctor for an advice – maybe there is a way of fighting with overweight caused by other factors?
-There is no harm in asking.
+Still, it is always better to ask your doctor for a bit of advice – maybe there is a way of fighting with overweight caused by other factors?
 Keep in mind that you do all of this in order to avoid numerous types of cancer-related to your extra kilos.